 Evergreen from Canopy to Floor

-Komatsu has many cultural and historical spots, but today I’d like to draw your attention to Komatsu’s nature.
-Rich with seafood, more spacious houses than can be found in bigger cities, and easy to access to sea and mountains.
+Komatsu has many cultural and historical spots, but I’d most recommend its nature, including its rich selection of seafood, houses more spacious than those in bigger cities, and easy to access to sea and mountains.
 We believe living close to nature is essential for a quality life.
-The most amazing places in Komatsu are those that are not only beautiful, but allow us to be close to nature.
+The most amazing places in Komatsu are those that are not only beautiful, but allow us to be close to nature, too.

 Forest of Wisdom: Komatsu’s Moss Garden